Pyrdacor/Ambermoon-Advanced/dungeons.md

   - 28: Chandelier
   - 29: Small table with chest on it
   - 30: Iron chest
+  - 31: Table with pot with straw on it and a chair
+  - 32: Pot with straw
+  - 33: Flags in some container(upper right corner)
+  - 34: Flask
+  - 35: Wooden table
+  - 36: Flags in some container (lower mid)
+  - 37: Big and small flask
+  - 38: Two torches (top and bottom wall)
 - Object infos
   - 1: Black male statue
   - 2: Knight statue without weapon